WSSU opens preseason camp on Wednesday with first full practice scheduled for Friday morning

 “We saw the poll,” Jeter said, “and we are hungry.
 We just have to get back to our winning ways and get back to the top.”

-Massey said he’s got his entire coaching staff on board now with another addition in Malcolm Gaither, who is the wide receivers coach.
-Marvin Bohannon, a former player at WSSU, was also hired as the linebackers coach but Bohannon will also be the co-coordinator of the special teams.
+Massey said he’s got his entire coaching staff on board now with the addition of Malcolm Gaither, who is the wide receivers coach.
+Marvin Bohannon, a former player at WSSU, recently was hired to coach linebackers, but he also will be the co-coordinator of the special teams.

-On offense, Lawrence Kershaw, who is the offensive line coach, will also be the coordinator with Natrone Means being elevated to the associate head coach.
-Means will also continue to coach running backs.
+On offense, Lawrence Kershaw is the offensive coordinator and also will coach the offensive line.
+Natrone Means will coach the running backs as well as serve as the associate head coach.

 “What we did was make some adjustments, and when you are in this chair you have to look around and make some changes,” Massey said.
 “You might not please everybody.
 At the same time I’m trying to win and I’m just trying to put us into the best position to win this thing.”

-The offense won’t change that much in terms of a scheme.
-Sophomore quarterback Dominique Graves, who went 4-1 last season as a starter, will be back but Kerrion Moore, one of the top running backs in school history, has graduated.

-“It will probably just change in play selection,” Massey said about moving Kershaw to offensive coordinator.

-Massey said making the changes among his coaching staff was considered very carefully.
+Massey said the changes made on his coaching staff were considered carefully.